Whiley/RFCs/text/0000-semicolon.md

 # Technical Details

 The introduction of the sequencing operator `;` is relatively straightforward.
-Specifically, we extend the syntax for statements with the following:
+We extend the syntax for statements with the
+following:

 ```
-SequenceStmt ::= Stmt ';' Stmt
+SequenceStmt ::= SimpleStmt (';' SimpleStmt)+
 ```

-Observe that this definition implies that a statement must follow the sequencing operator.
+This syntax extension implies that a statement must follow the sequencing operator.
 Thus, we cannot terminate a statement with ';' and then begin a new line (as you can in Java or C).

-The proposal allows sequencing between _simple statements_ only.
-The Whiley Language Specifications defines these as follows:
+The proposed extension above also allows sequencing between _simple statements_ only.
+The Whiley Language Specifications defines these as
+follows:

 _"A simple statement is a statement where control always continues to the next statement in sequence.
 Simple statements do not contain other